-We design deeper references and test if it is the capacity increase that helps.
-Stacking four extra convolutional layers that outputs 64 feature maps with ReLU to the end (before the output layer), or put them in the beginning, or allocate two on each side, we have three networks that can be much more powerful.
-We train them as training our ``Autoencoder ($s=20$,\, centered)'' model and test them with centered $20\times20$ regions.
-Their average PSNRs are 32.21dB, 32.44dB and 32.35dB, respectively, showing the increased capacity helps only to a limited extent.
-Experiments are also conducted to demonstrate how the performance of our method varies with $K$.
+We designed deeper reference networks and test if it was the capacity increase that helped.
+Stacking four extra convolutional layers interlaced with ReLUs to the end (before the output layer), or putting them in the beginning, or allocating two on each side, we had three networks with higher capacities.
+We trained them as training our ``Autoencoder ($s=20$,\, centered)'' model and tested them with centered $20\times20$ regions.
+Their average PSNRs were 32.21dB, 32.44dB, and 32.35dB, respectively, showing the increased capacity helped only to a limited extent.
+Experiments were also conducted to demonstrate how the performance of our method varies with $K$.
 Note that the rigid-joint training can be considered as a special case of DL-Net with $K=1$, we illustrate its training curve together with those of DL-Nets ($K\in\{2,3,4,5\}$) in Figure~\ref{fig:curve_dlk}.
-Apparently, larger $K$ here indicates much faster convergence and suggests better restoration.
+Apparently, larger $K$ indicates faster convergence and suggests better restorations.

-\paragraph{Overhead.}We evaluate CPU/GPU runtime of these DL-Nets with various $K$ values and summarize the results in Table~\ref{tab:runtime}.
+\textbf{Overhead.} We evaluated CPU/GPU runtime of these DL-Nets with various $K$ values and summarize the results in Table~\ref{tab:runtime}.
 It can be noticed that the introduced computational overhead is very small (at most 1.4$\times$ for $K=5$ on GPU) The number of learnable parameters is also reported.
 Since our method utilizes a recursive module, it never brings in more learnable parameters.
 All models discussed above are tested with the open-source TensorFlow framework~\cite{Abadi2016} on an Intel Xeon E5 CPU and an NVIDIA Titan X GPU.